bkesterbyld/maroon-potato/src/pages/platform.md

       - title: No Code Progamming
         content: >
-          The service's imperative, click-based logic building approach gives you all the power of languages like Java or C without having to get a degree in Computer Science.
+          The service's imperative, click-based logic building approach gives you all the power of languages like Java or C without years of training or getting a Computer Science degree.
         actions: []
         media_position: right
         media_width: fourty